 Find out more about available services at the Counseling Center website.

 Students can access many career resources on our Career Services page.
 Our online career management system, HandShake , will also be available for students to search jobs and access virtual career events held by employers.
 A staff member will available for career coaching via email, teleconferencing, and/or phone.
 Students should email Career Services at email@example.com to schedule an appointment.

 Dean of Students office hours available virtually

-Dean Carpinelli now offers his office hours online!
-You can reserve a time slot in advance on this new online resource or from the Students page .
+Dean Carpinelli offers office hours online.
+You can reserve a time slot in advance on this online resource or from the Students page .
 Students can meet virtually with Dean Carpinelli to share thoughts, concerns or seek support around an issue.

 Transcripts requests will continue to be processed during this time.
 However, all requests must be submitted online and transcripts will be sent by mail to the address provided in the request.
 For more information, visit the Registrar's website.

 For more information about student registration for new or returning students, see the academic section on this page.